asked the Secretary of State for Employment what responses his Department has received to the consultative document on wages councils.

-asked the Secretary of State for Employment how many representations he has received about wages levels fixed by wages councils; and if he will make a statement.
+asked the Secretary of State for Employment how many representations he has received on the future of wages councils; and if he will make a statement.